-To apply a new configuration and store settings into the non-volatile memory, click 'Apply' button.
+To apply a new configuration and store settings into the flash memory, click 'Apply' button.
 To discard changes, click 'Cancel' button.

-2.6.6.2 'Access' submenu
+2.6.5.2 'Access' submenu

 In the 'Access' submenu, you may configure the device access via WEB interface, Telnet and SSH, and FTP access to the USB storage device.